rdmpage/australian-faunal-directory-coldp/README.md

 AFD has different reference https://doi.org/10.1139/z97-05 than WoRMS, which cites a later work, not the one that made the name chang.
 Note lots of citations in CrossRef data for 10.1139/z97-05, how many are to other references in AFD?

+## Bad DOIs

+Several journals have DOIs that fail, will make a list and notify CrossRef.